WBGS-CD: Technical difficulties and sale to Gray Television

-As a UHF translator of WBKO
+The beginning of the second incarnation

 On February 4, 2021, the station's call letters were changed to W34FG-D. The station, reallocating its digital signal to UHF channel 34, would return to the air as a WBKO translator five months later on July 1, 2021.
 Since WBKO is broadcast on the VHF band, the additional UHF facility improved reception for people living within Bowling Green city limits while using smaller indoor antennas, which more easily receive UHF stations.

-Telemundo affiliation and new callsign
+Telemundo affiliation as WBGS

 On September 1, 2022, the station began identifying as WBGS-LD.
 However, the new callsign was not officially adapted until September 18.
 Also on September 1, the station was converted into a separate operation as Bowling Green's first-ever Telemundo affiliate.
 This is part of Gray Television's agreement with that network, which was initially announced on May 3, 2022, to launch Telemundo-affiliated stations, most of which are adjuncts to Gray's pre-existing stations, in 22 additional markets in the southern United States, including Bowling Green, and to renew existing affiliations on 12 other stations.
 The relaunch as a Telemundo affiliate made WBGS-LD the first station in the Bowling Green market and the entire Commonwealth of Kentucky to ever affiliate with that network.
 WBGS-LD also became the third Spanish-language television station in the state, and the second in Bowling Green after WDNZ-LD (virtual channel 11) began offering Estrella TV on one of their subchannels.
 However, while the simulcasts of WBKO-DT2 and WBKO-DT3 were discontinued, the DT2 subchannel of WBGS-LD retains the status as a WBKO translator by continuing the simulcast of that station's main channel.

 On January 30, 2023, Heroes & Icons was added onto the LD3 subchannel; an LD4 subchannel launched as an affiliate of the Home Shopping Network the next day.
 In August 2025, the station changed its call sign to WBGS-CD to reflect its upgrade to Class A status.
+In the same month, WBGS began carrying the Tennessee Valley Sports & Entertainment Network and Busted on its third and fourth subchannels, respectively; Heroes & Icons was moved to a new sixth subchannel of WBKO.